The Art of McCartney

-The Art of McCartney is a tribute album to English musician Paul McCartney, released on November 18, 2014.
-The 42-song set covers McCartney's solo work, and his work with the Beatles and Wings, and features a wide range of artists such as Barry Gibb, Brian Wilson, the Cure, B.B.
+The Art of McCartney is a tribute album to English musician Paul McCartney, released on 18 November 2014.
+The 42-song set covers McCartney's solo work, and his work with the Beatles and Wings, and features a wide range of artists such as Jeff Lynne, Barry Gibb, Brian Wilson, The Cure, B.B.
 King, Bob Dylan, Willie Nelson, Alice Cooper, Smokey Robinson, and Kiss.
 According to producer Ralph Sall, the project took 11 years to complete.

 Background

-Sall originally came up with the project in 2003 when he worked with McCartney on reviving the song "A Love for You" from McCartney's sessions for the 1971 album, Ram, for the In-Laws soundtrack.
+Sall originally came up with the project in 2003 when he worked with McCartney on reviving the song "A Love for You" from McCartney's sessions for the 1971 album Ram, for the In-Laws soundtrack.
 Sall got the approval from McCartney to begin work on the project and began recording songs with McCartney's backing band which includes guitarists Rusty Anderson and Brian Ray, keyboardist Paul "Wix" Wickens and drummer Abe Laboriel Jr. It was then that Sall started to seek out other artists to cover McCartney's work; the Beach Boys' founding member Brian Wilson was the first to come on board, with his cover of McCartney's "Wanderlust".